anitvam/jakta-introduction-slides/content/_index.md

 <br />

-Agents are autonomous entities modeled through three main abstractions:
+Agents are modeled through three main abstractions:
 - *Beliefs*: mental state of the agent, that changes over time.
 - *Desires*: motivational state of the system.
 - *Intentions*: deliberative state of the agent.